Drains Cleared

 Pre-1910: Victorian and Edwardian

-Drainage materials: Vitrified clay pipe, cement-and-hemp or socket-and-spigot joints, brick inspection chambers.
+Drainage materials: However, vitrified clay pipe, cement-and-hemp or socket-and-spigot joints, brick inspection chambers.

-What holds up: The clay pipe body itself.
+What holds up: Additionally, the clay pipe body itself.
 Vitrified clay is chemically inert and mechanically robust.
 Well-laid Victorian clay pipes in stable ground can function for 150+ years.

 • Root ingress through open joints — the number one problem in properties of this era with any tree coverage